SarahELGebaly21/Linear_Search/README.md

 # Linear_Search
-Lineear search fuction using puthon.
+Lineear search fuction using puthon.<br>
-Analysis
+#Analysis
 | Cases | when does it happen | Time Complexity | Space Complexity |
 |------:|----------------------|-----------------|------------------|
 | Worst | When we search about last element | #O(n) | #o(1)|